 After that, when you make any changes to the template from the editor, GemPages will automatically modify the code for you.

-What Happens when I Change the Theme?
+What Happens if You Change Your Shopify Theme?

 Furthermore, to avoid any unexpected issues that may impact customer experiences, it’s recommended to publish a new theme during light traffic periods.